Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

-Consequently, we define $T_0^{X,-,*}$ the subset of $T_0^{X,*}$ of trees of non-positive degree.
-In general, the degree of a decorated tree has to be understood as the regularity in some parabolic Hölder space.
-That is why the grey symbols do not play any role in its computation as they are connected only to the elementary differentials.
-The degree associated with $\mcI_a$ corresponds to a gain of regularity, provided by a Schauder estimate with respect to the convolution with the kernel $ \partial^{a}G $.
-In the flow approach, this will also correspond to the behaviour in the parameter $\mu$ which is the reason why one has to subtract $\lambda$ from the degree of $ \mathcal{I}_a $ to get the degree of $ \mathcal{I}'_a $.
+$\kappa$ is a small positive integer.
+The degree map coincides with the degree map defined in \cite[Sec.
+8.1]{reg} for the decorated trees that appear in regularity structures.Consequently, we define $T_0^{X,-,*}$ the subset of $T_0^{X,*}$ of trees of non-positive degree.
+In general, the degree of a decorated tree has to be understood as the scaling exponent in $\mu$ of the stochastic terms, appropriately tested against a specific scaling kernel.
+That is why the grey symbols do not play any role in its computation as they play a role only when the considered tree is used as a parameter of an elementary differential.
+The degree associated with $\mcI_a$ corresponds to a gain of regularity, provided by a Schauder estimate with respect to the convolution with the kernel $ \partial^{a}(G-G_\mu) $.
+In the flow approach, this will also correspond to the behaviour in the parameter $\mu$ of $\dot G_\mu$, which is the reason why one has to subtract $1$ from the degree of $ \mathcal{I}_a $ to get the degree of $ \mathcal{I}'_a $.

 Let us introduce some classical algebraic quantities on trees, which will not depend on the decoration $\mfv$, so that we will forget the symbol $Y^\mfv$ in this paragraph for clarity.
 We define the symmetry factor $S(\tau)$ of a decorated tree $\tau=X^k\zeta_l\mcI'_{a_0}(\tau_0)^{\beta_0}\prod_{i=1}^n\mcI_{a_i}(\tau_i)^{\beta_i}$ in $T_1^X$, with $(a_i,\tau_i)\neq(a_j,\tau_j)$ for $i\neq j$, and $\beta_0\in\{0,1\}$, inductively by